Genetic Influences in Colorectal Cancer: Improving Patient Outcomes

 Screen break

-Streamlining your referral pathway
+Streamlining the genetic referral pathway

 • Updating your understanding of referral guidelines to ensure best practice